Master of Science in Law FAQs

 How many credits are required to earn the MSL degree?

 Students must complete 28 credits to earn the MSL.
-This equates to about 17-22 total courses in the program, with the exact number of courses depending on the specific number of credits associated with each course.
+This equates to about 17-22 total courses in the program, with the exact number of courses depending on the specific number of credits associated with each course taken.
 Most regular term (7-week) courses are either 1.5 or 1.0 credits; compressed courses (Power Week, weekend, and intersession) range from 0.5 to 1.5 credits.

 How are MSL classes graded?